verdog/renoise-hardware-sampler/README.md

 Drag and drop `hack.dpp.hwsampler.xrnx` onto an active Renoise window.

+### Overview

+The general idea of this tool is to automate the process of recording played notes from your hardware, trimming silence, normalizing volume, and mapping to key zones.
+The buttons you see when you open the menu change various things about how this is done.

 ### Usage

 To use the tool, right click on the waveform editor and choose "Record Samples from MIDI Hardware".

-#### Overview

-The general idea of this tool is to automate the process of recording played notes from your hardware, trimming silence, normalizing volume, and mapping to key zones.
-The buttons you see when you open the menu change various things about how this is done.
+The buttons have the following functions:

 #### Start, Stop, Recording Settings